Student employment and financial aid

-Students planning to seek part-time campus employment should contact the Office of Career Development in CORE in the Olin Center.
-Career counselors can help students find a job on or off-campus, and offer assistance to students seeking Community Service Federal Work Study opportunities
+You can help cover some of your college expenses by taking advantage of the many student job opportunities on- and off-campus.
+Students planning to seek part-time employment should contact the Office of Career Development in CORE in the Olin Center.
+Career counselors can help students find employment.

-Augustana posts on- and off-campus posting for jobs and internships at Augie Hub.
+Augustana posts on- and off-campus jobs and internships at Handshake.
 The college does not assign or guarantee jobs.

-After the beginning of fall term, students are encouraged to visit the Office of Career Development Office to find out about job postings from academic departments and administrative offices.
-First-year students will have the opportunity to apply for jobs in Dining Services at Orientation and Registration.
+After the beginning of fall term, you should visit the Office of Career Development to find out about job postings from academic departments and administrative offices.
+First-year students also will have the chance to apply for jobs in Dining Services and the Library at Orientation and Registration in the summer.

 A campus job helps students develop good work habits, communication skills and time management.
 It is also an opportunity to network with faculty and administrators and meet other students.
 Students also may gain career experience.
 For example, a biology major may find a job as a lab assistant.